myportfolio-tech/fs-capstone/README.md

 4. projects
 5. utils

-These modules are registered as Blueprints in the main module __init__ file
+These modules are registered as Blueprints in the staffer module __init__ file

 &nbsp;